Skip to main content

 To submit your ad for review click here.

-By: Edward Pugh, CAMS, Consultant
+By: Edward Pugh, CAMS, consultant

 For many financial institutions, one of the most impactful purposes of the Anti-Money Laundering Act of 2020 is the encouragement of technological innovation and the adoption of new technology by financial institutions to more effectively counter money laundering and the financing of terrorism.
 While a requirement to adopt technology in the AML space is not spelled out, the encouragement is being meted out in regulatory exams.
 Industry professionals have noted that the asset-size thresholds for scrutiny of the adoption of technology (or lack thereof) is decreasing.

 Aside from regulatory expectations, there are many advantages in adopting AML technology solutions, which include better detection capability, more efficient workflows, better information flow, and many others.
 There is a plethora of providers in the marketplace offering a wide range of products and capabilities.
 However, the aim of this article is to lay out some considerations once the decision to adopt new technologies has been made.
-Here are some things to consider:

 • Risk Assessment.
 Your institution’s BSA/AML risk assessment should drive the technology selection process.
 It is important to be able to demonstrate that the technology does in fact mitigate the risks that were assessed.
 The risk assessment can also serve as a guide in determining the sophistication of the software needed; a lot of products in the market may offer many features and options that may not be necessary.